Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 By following these steps meticulously, you can thoroughly test the CRUD (Create, Read, Update, Delete) functionalities of the application and ensure its proper functioning..

+# Task 2: Generate Unit Test Cases

-# Task 2: Develop and Test Features
+# Task 3: Develop and Test Features

 ### Utilize GitHub Copilot Chat for Feature Development: